magenta-aps/osdatascanner/docs/data-sources.md

 # Data sources

-OS2datascanner supports many data sources, and only a thin API layer is needed to connect more to the system.
+OSdatascanner supports many data sources, and only a thin API layer is needed to connect more to the system.
 This document gives a brief overview of them.

 ## Dropbox

 ## Exchange Web Services

-OS2datascanner can connect to a Microsoft Exchange installation, either locally or in the cloud, using the
+OSdatascanner can connect to a Microsoft Exchange installation, either locally or in the cloud, using the
 [Exchange Web Services](https://docs.microsoft.com/en-us/exchange/client-developer/exchange-web-services/explore-the-ews-managed-api-ews-and-web-services-in-exchange)
 API.
-(OS2datascanner uses the [`exchangelib`](https://github.com/ecederstrand/exchangelib)
-package as its implementation of the API.)
+(OSdatascanner uses the [`exchangelib`](https://github.com/ecederstrand/exchangelib) package as its implementation of the API.)

 ### Try it out